remblock/REMChain-Mainnet-Setup/README.md

 * **Your producer key will be used for claiming, voting and restaking**
 * **Your transfer key will be used for making transfers on the REMChain**
 * **Four active keys will be created so that its not directly linked to the owner key**
-* **When accessing your server you will need to login using your SSH Key which was copied over by the above SSH script.**
+* **When accessing your server you will need to login using your SSH Key which was copied over by the SSH script.**

 ***
 # Additional Setup Information